Kodiak Cave: Community Service

 - Participate in on-campus service events hosted by the Kodiak Cave throughout the year.

-- Sign the Kodiak Commitment and become a part of the program with a volunteer position in your community.
-To participate, schedule an Orientation Meeting by completing the Volunteer Interest Form.
+- Become a formal part of the program with a volunteer position in your community.
+To participate, complete the Volunteer Interest Form and schedule an Orientation Meeting.

 Start Volunteering in Your Community

 To get started with your volunteer work, you’ll meet with the Kodiak Cave Program Specialist to talk about what opportunities might be a good fit for you.
-At this meeting, you will read and sign the Kodiak Commitment paperwork, which is required once per school year.
+At this meeting, you will learn about available volunteer roles in the community and work with the Program Specialist to determine how community service can fit into your time here at Cascadia.
 While this meeting will review the community partnerships we currently have, please know that the Kodiak Cave is always open to new ideas and we would love to hear about new and different organizations our students want to work with.

-- I understand inappropriate behavior such as profanity, verbal abuse of staff, or any other disruptive behavior is prohibited.
-Any such behavior may result in the suspension or termination of my privileges with any Kodiak Cave services or programs.
+- Inappropriate behavior such as profanity, verbal abuse of staff, or any other disruptive behavior is prohibited.
+Any such behavior may result in the suspension or termination of privileges with any Kodiak Cave services or programs.

 Stay In Touch with the Kodiak Cave